Question: Is lower back pain before period sign of pregnancy or PMS?

 What causes low back pain before periods?

 If you are close to your period and now experiencing low back hurting or abdominal cramps, it’s likely your period will start in a few days.
-These symptoms now occur because of hormone changes before or after ovulation.
+These symptoms occur because of hormone changes around ovulation and before your next period.
+Period cramps and pain can spread to your back and thighs. nhs.uk+1

-Before ovulation (release of an egg from the ovarian follicle), your brain’s Hypothalamus will coordinate the release of estrogen.
+Before ovulation (release of an egg from the ovarian follicle), hormones from your brain signal your ovaries to release estrogen.

-Estrogen helps start the build up of the endometrium that is washed out during previous menses.
+Estrogen helps start the build up of the endometrium that was washed out during previous menses.
 Other effects of estrogen are increased sexual urge and watery vaginal discharge before ovulation.

-After ovulation takes place, estrogen levels drop with increase in progesterone and relaxin.
+After ovulation takes place, estrogen levels drop with increase in progesterone and small amounts of other hormones like relaxin.

 Progesterone helps thicken the endometrium even more and prepare your womb for your next period or pregnancy.